• Skip to primary navigation

 You can prepare the dressing, the roasting ingredients and the sunchokes a day or two in advance but make sure that you keep the artichokes in acidulated water to prevent them from browning.

-How to store Rocket and Sunchoke Salad?
+How to Store Rocket and Sunchoke Salad?

 After it is made up you can keep it at room temperature for several hours.